Ambition is the Enemy of Success

 “If a person holds no ambitions in this world, he suffers unknowingly.
 If a person holds ambitions, he suffers knowingly, but very slowly.”

-Now, it seems to me that out of the three different types of ambition, it’s the blind flavor that implies no moral limitation.
-Obviously it stands to reason that someone who is super ambitious need not take to crime to fulfill their ambitions, but when someone does highly desire to be seen as successful whether it be money or fame, without applying any moralistic constraints, this could be a recipe for trouble.
+Now, it seems to me that out of the four different types of ambition I shared with you, it’s the blind flavor that implies no moral limitations.
+Obviously it stands to reason that someone who is super ambitious need not take to crime to fulfill their ambitions, but when someone does highly desire to be seen as successful whether it be money or fame without applying any moralistic constraints, this could be a recipe for trouble.

 Start on the Warrior’s Path where you’ll find all the behaviors you need in your tool belt to turn your ambition into success instead of a problem.
 Warrior’s Path